MSc in International Health and Tropical Medicine

 - Global Health Research and Practice.

-During the second term, in addition to some continued core content, students select two of the following eight module options for further study:
+During the second term, in addition to some continued core content, students select two of the following six module options for further study:

 - Development, Environment and Health